iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 We also use "emoji" symbols sparingly for visibility on certain notes.
 Mainly:

 - 📖 For notes that link to other related documentation
-- ⚠️ Warnings about possible problems related to DVC usage (similar to **Note!** and "Note that..." notes)
+- ⚠️ Important warnings or disclaimers related to advanced DVC usage
 - 💡 Useful notes and tips, often related to external tools and integrations

-> Some other emojis currently in use here and there: ⚡✅🙏🐛⭐ (among others).
+> Some other emojis currently in use here and there: ⚡✅🙏🐛⭐(ℹ️) (among
+> others).